saucelabs/sauce-docs/docs/dev/cli/sauce-connect-proxy.md

 __Description__: Sets your Sauce Labs API key.
 This will be the same as your [Access Key](https://app.saucelabs.com/user-settings).<br/>
 __Shorthand__: `-k`

-__Description__: defines the local path to a YAML file containing a Sauce Connect Proxy configuration. <br/>
-__Shorthand__: `-c`

 ---
 ### `--config-file`
 <p><small>| REQUIRED | STRING |</small></p>

 :::caution For YAML Configuration Files ONLY
-This is required _only_ if you're using a YAML configuration file to start your tunnel(s), in addition to the above required flags.
-We recommend using a YAML config file in production environments, rather than command-line options, as it facilitates tracking configuration changes, managing tunnel-domains and direct-domains options (which can get very long), and securing Sauce Connect Proxy credentials with tighter access control.
-You can find a template config file, `config.yaml`, as part of the SC Proxy download package.
+This is required only if you're using a YAML file to configure your tunnels.
 :::

-__Description__: defines the local path to a YAML file containing a Sauce Connect Proxy configuration. <br/>
+__Description__: Defines the local path to a YAML file containing a Sauce Connect Proxy configuration.
+For instructions, [Configuring Tunnels with a YAML File](/secure-connections/sauce-connect/setup-configuration/yaml-config/).<br/>
 __Shorthand__: `-c`

-## Strongly Recommended

 ---
 ### `--region`